-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES inflexibility that likewise do not depend on official bad faith: some agency offices, by reason of their usual day-to-day business, are socialized to be less receptive to stakeholder requests than others; higher-level officials have institutional reasons to back the decisions of their subordinates; and the distinction between binding and nonbinding policies is counter-intuitive for many officials, at least without substantial training.
+In principle, one way an agency might reconcile these understandable pressures would be to prepare and disseminate written reasons when it approves an approach different from that in a policy statement, thereby making the same reasoning available to all similarly-situated parties going forward.
+This transparency helps level the playing field, makes agency behavior more predictable, and diminishes concerns about favoritism.
+But again without any bad faith, agencies might still find inflexibility the easier course and adopt it by default, because reasongiving requires agency resources.
+Besides this, there are additional organizational reasons for inflexibility that likewise do not depend on official bad faith: some agency offices, by reason of their usual day-to-day business, are socialized to be less receptive to stakeholder requests than others; higher-level officials have institutional reasons to back the decisions of their subordinates; and the distinction between binding and nonbinding policies rules is counter-intuitive for many officials, at least without substantial training.

 These various pressures tend to give at least some policy statements a quasi-binding character in fact regardless of their legal status.
-That said, there are important steps that agency officials can take to mitigate these legislative-rule-like effects of policy statements by making clear that they are not binding and by remaining flexible in their use of such statements by offering members of the public a fair opportunity to argue for other approaches.
-What steps to take and when is the focus of one set of today's recommendations.
-In addition, agencies should also, in appropriate circumstances, use appropriate tools to enable public participation in the formulation of policy statements before these statements are adopted.
-This is the focus of the other set of today's recommendations.
-First, flexibility often requires managerial initiative and resources to foster and maintain.
-This Recommendation identifies concrete organizational measures that agencies may take to foster flexibility: low-cost measures that agencies should take at a minimum and additional measures with higher cost that agencies should consider in light of resource limitations and competing priorities.
-In addition, public participation at the time of a policy statement's adoption may be of value to the agency, to regulated parties, and especially to regulatory beneficiaries and organizations representing them, because beneficiaries often lack the opportunity and resources to participate in the individual adjudicatory or enforcement proceedings in which a policy statement will be followed.
-Choosing a level and means of public participation that is appropriate to a policy statement's likely impact and is practicable requires consideration of several factors.
-Given the complexity of these factors and their tendency to vary with context, it is appropriate to make
+That said, there are important steps that agency officials can take to mitigate these legislative-rule-like effects of policy statements by making elementating that they are not binding and by remaining flexible in their use of such statements by offering members of the public a fair opportunity to argue for other approaches.
+What steps to take and when is the focus of one set of today's paragraphs 4 through 8 of this Recommendations.
+In addition, a gencies should also, in appropriate circumstances, use appropriate tools to enable public participation in the formulation of policy statements before these statements are adopted.
+This is the focus of the other set of today's paragraphs 9 through 11 of this Recommendations.